Extracting Database Access-Control Policies From Web Applications: Acknowledgments

 \subsection{Paths, Conditioned Queries, and Views}

-\Cref{tbl:main} shows that while the number of explored paths can be large, \name is able to reduce the number of views to between \theodinprojectFinalViews and \diasporaFinalViews--- a manageable number for human review.
+\Cref{tbl:main} shows that while the number of explored paths can be large, \name is able to reduce the number of views to between \theodinprojectFinalViews and \autolabFinalViews--- a manageable number for human review.

-For view generation, we had to approximate some SQL features that either \name or Blockaid does not support.
-To do so, we wrote scripts to transform conditioned queries: \begin{itemize} \item We rewrite a \texttt{LEFT JOIN} into an equivalent \texttt{INNER JOIN} if possible.
-Otherwise, we split it into an \texttt{INNER JOIN} (for rows that match) and a \texttt{SELECT} (for rows that do not); this will split one conditioned query into two. \item We rewrite a \lstinline[language=sql]{SELECT COUNT(*) FROM tbl} in the query portion into \lstinline[language=sql]{SELECT id FROM tbl}. \item We omitted date-timestamp comparisons and replaced ``\texttt{Now + 1 second}'' with ``\texttt{Now}''. \end{itemize} These approximations are ``lossy'': They can broaden or tighten the policy and must be applied with human discretion.
+For view generation, we had to approximate some SQL features unsupported by either our \name prototype or Blockaid: \begin{itemize} \item We rewrite a \texttt{LEFT JOIN} into an equivalent \texttt{INNER JOIN} if possible.
+Otherwise, we split it into an \texttt{INNER JOIN} (for rows that match) and a \texttt{SELECT} (for rows that don't). \item We rewrite a \lstinline[language=sql]{SELECT COUNT(*) FROM tbl} in the query portion into \lstinline[language=sql]{SELECT id FROM tbl}, and omit aggregations in the condition portion. \footnote{The latter did not end up affecting the final policies because every aggregation present in the condition was redundant.} \item We omit date-timestamp comparisons and replace ``\texttt{Now + 1 second}'' with ``\texttt{Now}''. \end{itemize} These approximations are ``lossy'': They can broaden or tighten the policy and must be applied with human discretion.

+For Autolab, we applied a simple broadening immediately after view generation (\Cref{fig:workflow}).
+The \texttt{Assessments\#show} handler queries the \texttt{score\_adjustments} table under many complex conditions, producing a large number of views.
+Since the table contains only non-sensitive metadata, we added a single broad view: \lstinline[language=sql]{SELECT * FROM score_adjustments}, which caused view pruning to eliminate all narrower views involving the table. \Cref{tbl:main} reports results with this broadening applied.
+We give a more involved example of broadening in \Cref{sec:eval:broaden}.